May 27, 2025

 From Way Off Track, written by Carl Brundtland, illustrated by Claudia Dávila

 This is Carl Brundtland's debut graphic novel and he packs a lot into it.
 First and foremost is a child with a skill for running but who still needs to learn to see beyond herself.
 Nansi gets into a lot of trouble because she thinks she is a better runner than everyone else and doesn't need to work for it.
 Even after she loses a race, she never takes any responsibility for that loss, attributing that loss to a pair of shoes.
-(Later she dreams of an interaction with Shelly-Ann Fraser-Pryce who reminds her that, "No shoes make the runner."; pg.
+(Later she dreams of an interaction with Shelly-Ann Fraser-Pryce who reminds her that, "No shoes make the runner."; p.
 132) Instead of focusing on training and learning skills to help her improve her running, she schemes to take advantage of her brother's relationship with a girlfriend he's not supposed to have.

 From Way Off Track, written by Carl Brundtland, illustrated by Claudia Dávila